 Who is responsible for monitoring compliance to your launch plan?
 What metrics are used to monitor product launch performance?

-Conduct a Launch Audit
+Conduct a Launch Assessment

 Examine a recent product launch along the five points of launch failure.
 Does any particular point of failure come to the surface?